Mike5801/AdminDashboard/README.md

 The app includes of 10 modules to visualize information about fictional products and users, and its statistics.

 Link: https://admin-dashboard-frontend-lwr8.onrender.com/ <br>
-*As it is deployed using the free tier on render.com, it might take some time to load due to the tier's limits
+*As it is deployed using the free tier on render.com, it might take some time to load due to the tier limits

 <div align="center">
   <img alt="Preview of Social App Dark Mode responsive" src="https://i.imgur.com/G2sGIr8.png" />